Manuel Losada Rodríguez Portrait

 hub Technical domain

-SaaS Cloud-connected Products APIs & Integrations Mobile Applications IoT Cybersecurity IAM Secure Authentication PSD2 GDPR AI / ML Use Cases Hardware-Software
+SaaS Cloud-connected Products APIs & Integrations Mobile Applications IoT Cybersecurity IAM Secure Authentication PSD2 GDPR Security by Design Pentesting · Bug-bounty AI / ML Use Cases Hardware-Software

 Career timeline